dennisXZX/web-developer-notes/repoNotes/ds-generic-react.md

 ### How theming works

+#### In design system codebase

 - We define SCSS variables as the base of our theme in `styles/themes/_variables.scss`.
 We add `!default` to SCSS variables so that we are allowing the value to be set anywhere higher up the load order and if it does not get set then we apply the default value.

 - We define different themes in `styles/themes/themeName`.
-We define CSS variables in these themes and use SCSS variables as their values.
+We define CSS variables in these themes and use SCSS variables defined at `styles/themes/_variables.scss` as their values.

 ```scss
 // Import SCSS variables so we can use them as values in the CSS variables below